cliffordcffan/RunesGG/README.md

 (We would use rows in the primary rune trees because individual runes are competing with runes of the same row; for the same reason, we would compare secondary tree runes with all other runes of that tree because users can only pick 2 runes)

 We got this feature working with static test values, but were unable to integrate it into our web app.
 In the end, the clock was ticking, so we decided to scrap it for future development.

+4. Hosting the website.
+We had always intended to purchase some cheap domain name and host it on the web since we genuinely believed this web page would be useful to players (or even to ourselves).

+# Conclusion #

+Overall, it was a pretty great learning experience and we both picked up some useful skills and knowledge about web dev.
+We're actually pretty excited to continue working on and developing our site since it is a tool that we would like to have when we play League (or until popular sites like op.gg does runes analysis better).
+It's unfortunate that we ended up spending so much time on hiccups and just trying to learn and figure things out, but we're pretty happy with what we accomplished.